eagle-cooler/eagle-zipper/README.md

 ### ⏳ **Not Yet** (Future Possibilities)
 - **Editing RAR/7Z files** - technical limitations with these formats
-- **Batch editing multiple archives** - could be useful for power users

 ## How It Works